OUTA welcomes court’s defence of taxpayers

 On the President’s opposition to the release of the report, Judge Dunstan Mlambo of the Pretoria High Court said a simple punitive costs order was not appropriate as this would make the taxpayer liable for the costs.
 “The conduct of the President and the context of the litigation he initiated requires a sterner rebuke,” said Judge Mlambo, referring to “objectionable conduct” by the President and his attempt “to stymie" the Public Protector's consitutional obligations.

-OUTA hopes that these three judgments will now encourage genuine action to overcome state capture, with an independent full judicial inquiry into state capture and the appointment of a chief prosecutor who will clean up the National Prosecuting Authority and get the much-delayed state capture cases underway.
+The Organisation Undoing Tax Abuse (OUTA) hopes that these three judgements will now encourage genuine action to overcome state capture, with an independent full judicial inquiry into state capture and the appointment of a chief prosecutor who will clean up the National Prosecuting Authority and get the much-delayed state capture cases underway.

 “South Africans long for this President to be held accountable for his conduct and those who have looted the state with him will face justice soon.”